-Whether you want to feature patient stories, testimonials, or share a recent case study in an email campaign, you must be compliant with HIPAA at all times.
+Whether you want to feature patient stories and testimonials or share a recent case study in an email campaign, you must always comply with HIPAA.
 Anything that could give away a patient’s identity must be left out of these communications.

-Further, even if you leave out PHI in your emails, you still need to have a patient’s permission to share their testimonial with others.
+Further, even if you leave out PHI in your emails, you still need to have a patient’s permission to share their testimonials.